I always like to point out how important sunscreen is for our skin.

 Paula’s Choice – DEFENSE Essential Glow Mineral Moisturizer SPF 30

-Right off the bat, I am going to say that this isn’t a suitable option for oily skin types because it’s really glowy and it’s super-rich, so if your skin tends to get shiny throughout the day, this is only going to boost even more shine.
+Right off the bat, I will say that this isn’t a suitable option for oily skin types because it’s really glowy and super-rich, so if your skin tends to get shiny throughout the day, this is only going to boost even more shine.

-Dry skins, on the other hand, might really love this because it’s very moisturizing, however, it does leave a white cast, so if you don’t intend to apply foundation, you might opt for something else, instead.
+On the other hand, dry skins might really love this because it’s very moisturizing; however, it does leave a white cast, so if you don’t intend to apply foundation, you might opt for something else instead.

-I first heard about this sunscreen from the YouTuber Hyram and we kinda have similar skin because everything that’s worked for him, has pretty much worked for me, too, so I decided to give this sunscreen a chance and try it out.
+I first heard about this sunscreen from the YouTuber Hyram and we kind of have similar skin because everything that’s worked for him has pretty much worked for me, too, so I decided to give this sunscreen a chance to try it out.

-It’s also invisible once applied on the skin and it’s not greasy at all, therefore, it is suitable for both dry and oily skin types.
-You can even use this if you have acne because the main ingredient it Centella Asiatica that is known for its soothing and calming properties.
+It’s also invisible once applied to the skin, and it’s not greasy at all.
+Therefore, it is suitable for both dry and oily skin types.
+You can even use this if you have acne because the main ingredient is Centella Asiatica that is known for its soothing and calming properties.